jovibor/HexCtrl/README.md

 * [Licensing](#licensing)

 ## [](#)Introduction
-Being good low level wrapper library for Windows API in general, MFC was always lacking a good native controls support.
+Being good low level wrapper library for Windows API in general, **MFC** was always lacking a good native controls support.
-This always forced people to implement their own common stuff for everyday needs.
+This forced people to implement their own common stuff for everyday needs.<br>

-This HEX control is a tiny attempt to expand standard MFC functionality, because at the moment, MFC doesn't have native support for such feature.
+This HEX control is a tiny attempt to expand standard **MFC** functionality, because at the moment **MFC** doesn't have native support for such feature.

 ## [](#)Implementation
-This HEX control is implemented as `CWnd` derived class, and can be used as a child or float window in any place of your existing MFC application.
-Control was build and tested in Visual Studio 2017 under Windows 10.
+This HEX control is implemented as `CWnd` derived class, and can be used as a *child* or *float* window in any place of your existing **MFC** application.
+Control was build and tested in Visual Studio 2017, under Windows 10.

 ## [](#)Using the Control
 The usage is quite simple: